 - Ensure that the candidates for election as employee representatives are affected employees on the date of the election.

 - Ensure no affected employee is unreasonably excluded from standing for election.

-- Ensure all affected employees on the date of the election are entitled to vote for employee representatives (remember those employees who may be absent due to illness, maternity or paternity leave, annual leave or special leave).
+- Ensure all affected employees on the date of the election are entitled to vote for employee representatives (remember those employees who may be absent due to illness, parental leave, annual leave or special leave).

 - Ensure the employees entitled to vote may vote for as many candidates as there are representatives to be elected to represent them; or, if there are to be representatives for particular classes of employees, for as many candidates as there are representatives to be elected to represent their particular class of employee.